Unless you live under a rock, you would’ve read or heard about the latest classification framework of Singapore’s public housing.

 How About The Rental Market?

-Even if you manage to get a private property, you can’t rent the whole unit out even after MOP, for both Plus and Prime flats.
+Even if you get a private property, you canât rent the whole unit out, even after MOP, for both Plus and Prime flats.

-Similarly, we might see Plus flats fetching a higher rental price compared to Standard flats due to their more desirable locations and this means that this would restrict homeowners’ options in renting out in order to fund your upgrading.
+Similarly, we might see Plus flats fetching a higher rental price than Standard flats due to their more desirable locations.
+This would restrict homeownersâ options in renting out to fund your upgrading.

-Still Benefit Married Couples And Singles Overall
+Still, Benefit Married Couples And Singles Overall

 With the change in the housing model, singles can now: